phil3103/espresso-math.github.io/_posts/2017-04-15-Our-Ability-To-Know-Things.markdown

 (If it's not already evident, I think formal logic is really cool.
 I wish I knew more).
 Kant, a type of radical empiricist, tries to put forward that some experimental evidence is a valid basis for assumption.
 Nonetheless, what the ideals that these two set forward should make it clear that to assert what we take for granted is true without significant thought.
-Going back to Descartes, we some general guidelines for building a base of knowledge to make decisions off of.
+Going back to Descartes, we defined some general guidelines for building a base of knowledge to make decisions off of.
 It is the basis that I used to sketch out my theory of existence.
-This is the idea I will elaborate on more in my next post.
+This is the idea that I will elaborate on more in my next post.